-My name is Kendall DeTora, and I have been a Girl Scout for ten years.
+My name is Kendall DeTora, and I have been a Girl Scout since I was in First Grade.
 I have earned the Girl Scout Bronze Award, the Girl Scout Silver Award, and now I have my sights set on earning the Girl Scout Gold Award.
 My plan for earning the Gold Award is a project called the “Gold Garden Project.”

 This garden will be the centerpiece of a much larger education program and lesson plan I am developing that can be used by teachers for their classes and leaders for their scout troops.